When should I start looking for a job?

 Where do I go to look for a teaching job?

-There are several good places to go to look for a job in teaching.
-The first is the Career Services Office at Missouri State.
-Many schools in the area and outside Southwest Missouri will post their positions with the Career Services office.
-Career Services also hosts an "Education Job Fair" every year.
-For more information, contact Career Services.
+There are several good places to search for a job in teaching.
+The first is the Career Center at Missouri State.
+Many schools in the area and outside Southwest Missouri will post their positions with the Career Center.
+There is a page on the Career Center website dedicated to educators, Ed Majors.
+For more information, contact the Career Center.